croxton/htmx-booster-pack/README.md

 <body hx-ext="booster">
 ```

-4. Attach a component to an html element with the `data-booster` attribute.
+4. Attach a script to an html element with the `data-booster` attribute.
 ```html
 <div id="message" data-booster="hello"></div>
 ```

-5. Add a script in your folder with the same name, e.g. `hello.js`:
+5. Add a script in the `basePath` folder with the same name, e.g. `hello.js`:
 ```js
 export default class Hello extends Booster {
   message;